aridoza/foundational-java/java-basics/functions-lab/README.md

 - Write a function `filterLongWords` that takes an array of words and a number `i` and returns the array of words that are longer than i characters long.

-- Create a class, Car, that has the following member variables: mTopSpeed and mNumberOfDoors.
-In that class, write a constructor method that assigns random values to the member variables.
-Also, write a method that prints out the line "Your car has the top speed of ___ mph, and for some reason has ____ doors."

 #### Starter Code

 There is no starter code for this lab.